Islam in Kerala: Demography

 Distribution of Muslims in Kerala – District-wise.

-Theological orientations/denominations
+Theological orientations and denominations

 Most of the Muslims of Kerala follow Sunni Islam of Shāfiʿī school of religious law (known in Kerala as the traditionalist 'Sunnis') while a large minority follow modern movements that developed within Sunni Islam.
 The latter section consists of majority Salafists (the Mujahids) and the minority Islamists.
 Both the traditional Sunnis and Mujahids again have been divided to sub-identities.